jepstein-eagle/adaptable/packages/adaptable/readme/functions/alert-function.md

 > Alerts will trigger both as the result of direct user edits in the Grid and as data ticks in the underlying data source.

-## Alert Properties
+## Message Type

-You can set the `MessageType` of the Alert (and the colour will vary accordingly).
+The `MessageType` of the Alert sets what type of of Message is displayed (and the colour will vary accordingly).
 The available values are:

 - **Success** - (default colour is green)